 Monitor your checking account closely after you've mailed your credit card payment to make sure your balance can cover the payment when it's presented.

-When you're paying online via the credit card issuer's website, verify that you've entered all the information correctly, even if it means pulling out a physical check to confirm your checking account information.
-Your card issuer might suspend your account for a few months in addition to charging you a fee.
+Verify that you've entered all information correctly when you're paying online via the credit card issuer's website, even if it means pulling out a physical check to confirm your checking account information.

 Your credit card issuer might charge your account upward of $30 if you issue a check that's returned for insufficient funds.
 American Express, for example, charges $38.